Free energy and equilibrium states for families of interval maps: General introduction

 An equilibrium state is, roughly speaking, an invariant probability measure maximising the free energy.
 The naive approach to find an equilibrium state---taking a sequence of measures whose free energy converges to the supremum---does not work in general.
 Failure occurs because the free energy does not depend semicontinuously on the measure.
 We show that this unsophisticated approach has its merits, thanks to some hidden semicontinuity properties.

 Our techniques lead us to propose (and prove) the following principle.
 For a large class of maps and potentials, \emph{the free energy is almost upper-semicontinuous}.
 Let us explain briefly.
-Let $f$ be a piecewise-smooth map of the unit interval $I$ say, let $\mu$ be an ergodic invariant probability measure with entropy $h(\mu)$, and let $\phi: I \to \overline{\R}$ be a potential function.
-The free energy $E(\mu)$ of $\mu$ is defined as $h(\mu) + \int \phi \, d\mu$.
-Let $E_+$ denote the supremum of $E(\mu)$ (or equivalently of $\int \phi \,d\mu$) over ergodic invariant probability measures supported on repelling periodic orbits.
-Take a convergent sequence of ergodic invariant probability measures $\mu_n$ with uniformly positive entropies and with $\liminf_n E(\mu_n) \geq E_+$.
-Then some component of the limit measure, when normalised, should have free energy at least $\limsup_n E(\mu_n)$.
+Let $f$ be a piecewise-continuous map of the unit interval $I$ say, let $\mu$ be an invariant probability measure with entropy $h(\mu)$, and let $\phi: I \to [-\infty,\infty]$ be a potential function.
+The free energy $E(\mu)$ of $\mu$ is defined to be $h(\mu) + \int \phi \, d\mu$. \footnote{This is the convention in dynamics literature, see \cite[Chapter 6]{Kellbook} and \cite{BT08}, while physicists would consider $E(\mu)$ to be \emph{minus} the free energy.
+With our convention, equilibrium states \emph{maximise} the free energy. } Let $E_+$ denote the supremum of $E(\mu)$ (or equivalently of $\int \phi \,d\mu$) over ergodic invariant probability measures supported on repelling periodic orbits.
+Take a convergent sequence of ergodic invariant probability measures $\mu_n$ with uniformly positive entropies and with $\liminf_{n \to \infty} E(\mu_n) \geq E_+$.
+Then some component of the limit measure, when normalised, should have free energy at least $\limsup_{n \to \infty} E(\mu_n)$.

-This powerful principle is somewhat surprising, as (for potentials unbounded above, like $-t\log|Df|$, $t>0$, when $f$ has a critical point), $\mu \mapsto \int \phi\, d\mu$ is often lower-semicontinuous, while (for a fixed map) entropy is upper-semicontinuous. \emph{A priori} and in fact, the free energy is neither upper- nor lower- semicontinuous, yet we have some sort of hidden upper-semicontinuity.
+This powerful principle is somewhat surprising as, if the potential is unbounded above, $\mu \mapsto \int \phi\, d\mu$ is often lower-semicontinuous, while (for a fixed map) entropy is upper-semicontinuous.
+In particular, in the setting where $f$ is $C^1$ with derivative $Df$ and $f$ has a critical point, the \emph{geometric potential} $-t\log|Df|$ is unbounded above for $t>0$. \emph{A priori} and in fact, the free energy is neither upper- nor lower- semicontinuous, yet we have some sort of hidden upper-semicontinuity.

 What may happen is the following.
 Lower-semicontinuity of the Lyapunov exponent occurs when diminishing mass approaches the critical set and disappears in the limit.
 A typical orbit passing near the critical set leads to a bound period (not quite that of \cite{BenCarl}) where there is no freedom in the subsequent stretch of orbit, until one reaches the large scale again.
 Such orbital stretches considered as a whole make very little contribution to the free energy, so losing them in the limit and normalising the remainder (which requires positive entropy) does not cause free energy to drop.
 One may hope that some form of almost upper-semicontinuity will hold in higher dimensions; currently we do not have the techniques at our disposition to show this.